dart-lang/site-www/src/faq.md

 ### Q. What are some real-world production deployments of Dart?

 Google AdWords, AdSense, and AdMob all use Dart.
-In fact, more than 75% of Google's revenue flows through these apps.
+More than 75% of Google's revenue flows through these apps.
 See [Who Uses Dart] for a more complete list.

 [dartisnotjava]: http://programming.oreilly.com/2013/05/dart-is-not-the-language-you-think-it-is.html